Getting Started - Preparing for IRB Submission

 Taking on the role of Principal Investigator for research studies can be challenging.
 Not only are you responsible for the overall conduct of the study, but also you are responsible for all of those individuals working on the study.
 Please review the UTHSC IRB policies and procedures related to the Responsibilities of Investigators before you begin your project.

-Step 2: Get human subjects protection training for all key study personnel
+Step 3: Get human subjects protection training for all key study

-All KSP associated with your project must complete the required education on the protection of human research volunteers called the Collaborative Institutional Training Initiative (CITI) before the IRB can grant final approval for your project.
+All KSP associated with your project must complete the required education on the protection of human research volunteers before the IRB can grant final approval for your project: the Collaborative Institutional Training Initiative (CITI) or the National Institutes of Health (NIH) online Course at phrp.nihtraining.com/users/login.php

 If you have completed the Group 3 CITI training modules with UTHSC within the last 3 years, this information will be verified by our office and added to your IRB submission.

-If you or your KSP needs CITI certification, click on the Training link on the left side of the screen, or go to www.citiprogram.org and complete the online certification modules for Group 3.
+If you or your KSP needs CITI certification, click the Training tab on the left side of the screen, or go to www.citiprogram.org and complete the Group 3 CITI training modules associated with UTHSC.

-If you or your KSP completed the Group 3 CITI certification with another institution or organization within the last 3 years, you can affiliate your certification with UTHSC by completing the following steps:
+If you or your KSP completed the CITI certification with another institution/organization within the last 3 years, you can affiliate your certification with UTHSC by following the online instructions on the CITI website.

 If you need any assistance or have any questions regarding the CITI training, please contact Melanie Saucier at 448-4824.